apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/guide/installation/docker.md

 6. Verify Python 3 under a new Python task

-### How to support Hadoop, Spark, Flink, Hive or DataX?
+### How to Support Hadoop, Spark, Flink, Hive or DataX?

 Take Spark 2.4.7 as an example: